variantstudios/wisdomwaysacupuncture.com/_posts/2012-01-23-happy-chinese-new-year-from-your-acupuncturist.md

 thesis_description:
   - 'Acupuncturists notice the energies of the yearly cycles.
 With the economic crisis and increase in natural disasters, the luck of the Dragon is timely!  '
 thesis_keywords:
-  - acupuncture fort collins, fort collins acupuncture
+  - acupuncture-fort-collins, fort collins acupuncture
 thesis_thumb_width:
   - "66"
 thesis_thumb_height: